AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 \ref alib_alox_faq_debug_vs_release_logging "debug logging and release logging".

-For various reasons (performance, code size, security, etc), debug <em>Log Statements</em> should be disabled and removed (pruned) from the release version of a software.
+For various reasons (performance, code size, security, etc), debug <em>Log Statements</em> should be disabled and removed (pruned) from the release version of software.

 To achieve all goals and provide a very simple interface into debug logging, the \alox ecosystem provides a specific purely static class \alib{lox;Log} which provides access to one instance of